Traceability & certification learning portal

 The innovation of AWARE ™

 Innovation is a big part of our ESG ambitions, lowering the negative impact of our products as much as possible.
-The AWARE™ tracer is an innovative solution complementing certification schemes.
+The AWARE™ tracer is such an innovative solution.

 Furthermore, the AWARE™ tracer utilizes blockchain technology to deliver transparency to the end user of a product.
 QR codes are linked to each product leading to its Digital Product Passport.